-Stopped by cops, Bhim Army chief amrches to meet Hathras victim's family

-Stopped by cops, Bhim Army chief marches to meet Hathras victim's family
+Bhim Army chief meets family of Hathras victim, demands 'Y' security

-Lucknow, Oct 04: Bhim Army chief Chandrashekhar Azad, who was on his way to Hathras, to meet the family of the Dalit woman who died on Tuesday after being gang-raped and tortured, was stopped by the UP Police.
+Lucknow, Oct 04: Bhim Army chief Chandrashekhar Azad, who was stopped by cops on his way to Hathras, met the family of the Dalit woman who died on Tuesday.

 Videos and photos showed the Bhim Army chief marching with others towards Hathras to meet the victim's family.